Porcupine is a novel drug target that aims to address the issue of high unmet need in fibrosis.

 By targeting this pathway, we aim to prevent progression or reverse fibrosis in patients with these devastating diseases.

-Porcupine inhibitors suppress fibrosis in murine model of IPF
+Porcupine inhibitor, RXC006 suppress fibrosis in a murine model of IPF

 Image representative of group mean Ashcroft scores.
 Scale bar indicates 1.2 mm.
 Small region of dense collagenous connective tissue (fibrosis; black arrows demarcate) and lymphocyte infiltrates/aggregates (*) are present.
 A bronchiole (Br) and blood vessels (BV) are indicated.